Democratic Autonomous Administration of North and East Syria: Human rights

+The region's civil government was hailed in international media for human rights advancement, in particular in the legal system, concerning women's rights, ethnic minority rights, freedom of speech and press, and for hosting inbound refugees.
+The political agenda of "trying to break the honor-based religious and tribal rules that confined women" was controversial in conservative quarters of society.
+Conscription into the Self-Defence Forces (HXP) was called a human rights violation by those who called the region's institutions illegitimate, while extra-legal abduction into military service was reported, such as in 2014 when a 15-year-old girl was kidnapped and recruited into the YPJ.

+Some persistent issues in the region concerned ethnic minority rights.
+One issue of contention was the consequence of Baathist Syrian government's expropriation of land from Kurdish owners and settling of tribal Arabs there in 1973 and 2007.
+There were calls to expel the settlers and return the land to its previous owners, which led the political leadership of the region to press the Syrian government for a comprehensive solution.

+During the Syrian Civil War, organizations such as the Turkish government, Amnesty International and the Middle East Observer stated that SDF was forcibly displacing inhabitants of captured areas with predominantly Arab populations, such as Tell Abyad.
+These displacements were considered attempts at ethnic cleansing.
+However, the head of the Syrian Observatory for Human Rights rebutted these reports and the UN Independent International Commission of Inquiry found no evidence of YPG or SDF forces committing ethnic cleansing in order to change the demographic composition of territories under their control.

 Economy

-The Jazira Region is a major wheat and cotton producer and has a considerable oil industry.
-The Euphrates Region suffered most destruction of the three regions and has huge challenges in reconstruction, and has recently seen some greenhouse agriculture construction.
-Price controls are managed by local committees, which can set the price of basic goods such as food and medical goods.
+The Jazira Region was a major wheat and cotton producer and had a considerable oil industry.
+The Euphrates Region suffered the most destruction of the three regions and faced huge challenges in reconstruction, and had also seen some greenhouse agriculture construction.
+Price controls were managed by local committees, which could set the prices of basic goods such as food and medical goods.

-It has been theorized that the Assad government had deliberately underdeveloped parts of Northern Syria in order to Arabize the region and make secession attempts less likely.
+It was theorized that the Assad government had deliberately underdeveloped parts of Northern Syria in order to Arabize the region and make secession attempts less likely.
 During the Syrian Civil War, the infrastructure of the region on average experienced less destruction than other parts of Syria.
 In May 2016, Ahmed Yousef, head of the Economic Body and chairman of Afrin University, stated that at the time, the economic output of the region (including agriculture, industry and oil) accounted for about 55% of Syria's gross domestic product.
 In 2014, the Syrian government was still paying some state employees, but fewer than before.
 However, the administration of the region stated that "none of our projects are financed by the regime".